mkc909/open-swarm-mcp/README.md

    - Exposes endpoints compatible with OpenAI-like interfaces:
      - `POST /v1/chat/completions` for inference (supports an optional `sender` field).
      - `GET /v1/models` to list enabled blueprints.
-     - `/admin` portal (Django admin) to manage application settings (e.g., which blueprints are enabled).
+     - `/admin` portal (Django admin) to manage application settings
+   - Provides interactive blueprint webpages at `/<blueprint_name>/` (e.g. /university/):
+     - Each page allows users to interact directly with the blueprint, submit queries, and view responses.
-   - Ideal for integrating with front-end clients or external automation scripts that already work with OpenAI’s API style.
+   - Ideal for integrating with front-end clients, external automation scripts, or exploring specific blueprints in a user-friendly format.

 ---